madhackerslab/beamracer-examples/README.md

 # Bug reports

- Please report any issue using [GitHub's project tracker](https://github.com/madhackerslab/beamracer-examples/issues).
+ Please report any issues using [GitHub's project tracker](https://github.com/madhackerslab/beamracer-examples/issues) or the forum.
  If you'd like to contribute to the this project, please send regular pull request.
 But we recommend to open new [ticket](https://github.com/madhackerslab/beamracer-examples/issues) before doing any work.